The Classic Route: Islamabad-Murree Highway

 Vehicle Preparation

 Check brakes, tires, and coolant before departure.
-Mountain roads demand reliable vehicles - consider renting a car with good horsepower if yours isn't suitable.
+Mountain roads demand reliable vehicles – consider renting a car with good horsepower if your vehicle isn’t suitable for steep climbs.

-Download offline maps (Google Maps or Maps.me) as cellular service can be spotty.
-Look for brown tourist signs marking viewpoints.
+Download offline maps (Google Maps or Maps.me) as cellular service can be unreliable in mountain areas.
+Look for brown tourist signs marking scenic viewpoints.

-Use your horn on blind curves, yield to uphill traffic, and never stop on the road - use designated pullouts for photos.
+• Never stop on the road – use designated pullouts for photography

-Check forecasts - afternoon fog is common.
-If visibility drops below 50m, consider waiting it out at a café.
+Check forecasts before departure – afternoon fog is common.
+If visibility drops below 50 meters, consider waiting it out at a roadside café until conditions improve.

 • Murree Mall Road parking is extremely limited